Decomposing Global Feature Effects Based on Feature Interactions: Background

-\paragraph{\normalfont\textit{Partial Dependence.}} The \emph{PD plot} introduced by \cite{friedman_greedy_2001} visualizes the marginal effect of a set of features $W \subset \{1,\ldots, p\}$ by integrating over the joint distribution over all other features in $-W = \{1,\ldots, p\}\setminus W$, which we denote by $\mathbbm{P}(\xv_{-W})$.
-Therefore, the PD function is defined by
+\paragraph{\normalfont\textit{Partial Dependence.}} The \emph{PD plot} introduced by \cite{friedman_greedy_2001} visualizes the marginal effect of a set of features $W \subseteq \{1,\ldots, p\}$ for a fitted model $\fh$ by integrating over the joint distribution over all other features in $-W$.
+The number of features in $W$ is typically one or two.
+The theoretical PD function is defined by \footnote{The notation here is used consistently with \cite{friedman_predictive_2008}.
+Please note: While the right-hand side of the definition always refers to the ML model $\fh$, the $f$ in $f^{PD}_W$ does not refer to the true relationship (see Section \ref{sec:notation}); $f^{PD}_W$ is rather to be read as a new symbol.
+In the same manner, the ``hat'' of $\hat{f}^{PD}_W$ is not introduced to refer to $\fh$ now -- but expresses the fact that we now estimate based on data.}